 The Office for National Statistics produces projections of population change by age and sex over the next 25 years.
 These are trend-based projections, which means assumptions for future levels of births, deaths and migration are informed by observed levels mainly over the previous 5 years.
-The most recent set of these projections is 2016-based, and were published in 2018.
-However, as a result of a consultation on launched 26 October 2018 by the Ministry of Housing, Communities regarding changes to planning policy and guidance including the standard method for assessing local housing need concluded that the 2014 projections should continue to be used for calculating housing need.
+The most recent set of these projections is 2018-based, and were published in 2020.
+However, the standard method for assessing local housing need concluded that the 2014 projections should continue to be used for calculating housing need.